 In 1974 a group of local citizens calling itself the Frank Lloyd Wright Home and Studio Foundation, together with the National Trust for Historic Preservation, embarked on a 13-year restoration that returned the building to its 1909 appearance.

-Wright's home, made of brick and dark shingles, is filled with natural wood furnishings and earth-tone spaces.
-The architect's determination to create an integrated environment prompted him to design the furniture as well—though his apparent lack of regard for comfort is often the subject of commentary by visitors.
-In the lead windows are colored-glass art designs, and several rooms have skylights or other indirect lighting.
+Wright's home, made of brick and dark shingles, is filled with earth-tone spaces.
+The architect's determination to create an integrated environment prompted him to design the natural wood furniture as well—though his apparent lack of regard for comfort is often the subject of commentary by visitors.
+The lead windows have colored-glass designs, and several rooms have skylights or other indirect lighting.
 A spacious barrel-vault playroom on the second floor includes a hidden piano for the children's theatrical productions.
 The adjacent studio is made up of four spaces—an office, a large reception room, an octagonal library, and an octagonal drafting room that uses a chain harness system rather than traditional beams to support its balcony, roof, and walls.

-To see the interior, you must take one of the small-group tours, let by well-informed guides who discuss the architecture, point out artifacts from the family's life, and tell amusing stories of the rambunctious Wright clan.
-Reservations are advised, required for groups of 10 or more.
-Without one, you need to arrive as early as possible to be assured a spot—not later than early afternoon to make the last tour on any given day.
-Tours begin at the Ginkgo Tree Bookshop, which is part of the home and studio.
-The shop carries architecture-related books and gifts.
-You can pick up a map of other examples of Wright's work that are within easy walking or driving distance or you can join a guided tour of the neighborhood led by volunteers.
+To see the interior, you must take one of the small-group tours, led by well-informed guides who discuss the architecture, point out artifacts from the family's life, and tell amusing stories about the rambunctious Wright clan.
+Reservations are advised: without one, you'll need to arrive as early as possible to snag a spot—not later than early afternoon to make the last tour on any given day.
+Tours begin at the on-site Frank Lloyd Wright Home and Studio Museum Shop, which carries architecture-related books and gifts.
+You can pick up a map noting other examples of Wright's work that are within easy walking or driving distance; guided tours of the neighborhood are also available.